Peace Corps: Directors

-Deputy Director
+Deputy director

-The Deputy Director of the Peace Corps is the only other Senate-confirmed position at the agency.
-Notable Deputy Directors include former White House Press Secretary Bill Moyers, as well as two former Directors, Jody Olsen and Carrie Hessler-Radelet.
+The deputy director of the Peace Corps is the only other Senate-confirmed position at the agency.
+Notable deputy directors include former White House press secretary Bill Moyers, as well as two former directors, Jody Olsen and Carrie Hessler-Radelet.

-Inspector General
+Inspector general

 The Peace Corps Office of Inspector General is authorized by law to review all programs and operations of the Peace Corps.
 The OIG is an independent entity within the Peace Corps.
 The inspector general (IG) reports directly to the Peace Corps Director.
 In addition, the IG reports to Congress semiannually with data on OIG activities.
-The OIG serves as the law enforcement arm of the Peace Corps and works closely with the Department of State, the Department of Justice, and other federal agencies OIG has three sections to conduct its functions:Audit – Auditors review functional activities of the Peace Corps, such as contract compliance and financial and program operations, to ensure accountability and to recommend improved levels of economy and efficiency;
+The OIG serves as the law enforcement arm of the Peace Corps and works closely with the Department of State, the Department of Justice, and other federal agencies.
+The OIG has three sections to conduct its functions:Audit – Auditors review functional activities of the Peace Corps, such as contract compliance and financial and program operations, to ensure accountability and to recommend improved levels of economy and efficiency;

 Evaluations – Evaluators analyze the management and program operations of the Peace Corps at both overseas posts and domestic offices.
 They identify best practices and recommend program improvements and ways to accomplish Peace Corps' mission and strategic goals.

 Investigations – Investigators respond to allegations of criminal or administrative wrongdoing by Peace Corps Volunteers, Peace Corps personnel, including experts and consultants, and by those who do business with the Peace Corps, including contractors.

 From 2006 to 2007, H. David Kotz was the Inspector General.
 As of 2023, the Inspector General is Joaquin E. Ferrao.